mattjohnsonpint/SimpleImpersonation/README.md

 PM> Install-Package SimpleImpersonation
 ```

-As of version 4.0.0, this library targets .NET Standard 2.0 only.
-It should work well with all of the following:
+As of version 4.0.0, this library should work well with all of the following:
   - .NET 5 or greater
   - .NET Core 2.0 or greater
   - .NET Framework 4.6.1 and greater